ballerina-platform/ballerina-lang/README.md

 [![GitHub last commit](https://img.shields.io/github/last-commit/ballerina-lang/ballerina.svg)](https://github.com/ballerina-lang/ballerina/commits/master)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 Ballerina allows you to code with a statically-typed, interaction-centric programming language where microservices, APIs, and streams are first-class constructs.
-Use your preferred IDE and CI/CD tools.
+You can use your preferred IDE and CI/CD tools.
 Discover, consume, and share packages that integrate endpoints with Ballerina Central.
 Build binaries, containers, and Kubernetes artifacts and deploy as chaos-ready services on cloud and serverless infrastructure.
 Integrate distributed endpoints with simple syntax for resiliency, circuit breakers, transactions, and events.

 ## Table of contents